| |

 -

-livestock, oils, and metals which are traded on national
+metals which are traded on national exchanges.
+These

-exchanges.
-These exchanges deal in both "spot" trading
+exchanges deal in both "spot" trading (for current

 -